GohilMahendra/Threads-Graphql/README.md

 - Node
 - React Native
-- FFMpeg(if not fine it will be installed with npm)
+- FFMpeg(if not it's fine it will be installed with npm)
 - Xcode

 ## Installation